What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Microorganisms associated with vaginal dysbiosis

 For some women, particularly those with recurrent or complex symptoms, this information may provide additional insight.
+However, microbiome testing is still an evolving area and results should always be interpreted alongside symptoms, medical history, physical assessment where appropriate and standard clinical investigations.

 Does an Unhealthy Microbiome Mean You Have an Infection?